Edward Harland: Political career and later life

 Edward Harland served as the Chief Belfast Harbour Commissioner from 1875 until the 1880s.
 Harland was a Presbyterian and a member of the Church in Rosemary Street, Belfast.
 As a member of the Conservative and Unionist Party, he served as Mayor of Belfast in 1885 and 1886, and strongly opposed the 1886 Home Rule Bill.
 In 1885, Harland was granted a knighthood and on 25 July the same year, he was granted a baronetcy.
 In 1889 Harland was elected to serve as the Member of Parliament for Belfast North.
 He was appointed to a Royal Commission on industrial disputes in 1891.
 Harland then moved to London, and was re-elected unopposed twice in 1892 and 1895 and served as MP for the constituency until his death, on Christmas Eve 1895, at his Irish home, Glenfarne Hall in Glenfarne, County Leitrim.
 Harland left no heir to his baronetcy.

-He is the great-uncle of Air Marshal Sir Reginald Harland.
+He was the great-uncle of Air Marshal Sir Reginald Harland.